DeMa: Dual-Path Delay-Aware Mamba for Efficient Multivariate Time Series Analysis: RELATED WORK

-\textbf{Transformer-based Time Series Models.} Transformers have become a dominant paradigm for multivariate time series (MTS) modeling due to their strong capability of capturing pairwise dependencies with a global receptive field.
+Transformers have become a dominant paradigm for multivariate time series (MTS) modeling due to their strong ability to capture pairwise dependencies with a global receptive field.
 Representative approaches include Informer~\cite{Informer}, Fedformer~\cite{fedformer}, Autoformer~\cite{wu2021autoformer}, Pyraformer~\cite{Pyraformer}, PatchTST~\cite{PatchTST}, Crossformer~\cite{Crossformer}, and UniTime~\cite{liu2024unitime}.
 A fundamental limitation of these models lies in the quadratic complexity of self-attention with respect to the token length $L$, which hinders scalability to long-horizon settings.
-To alleviate this issue, sparse or structured attention has been explored to reduce the computational burden (e.g., to $\mathcal{O}(L\log L)$)~\cite{kitaev2020reformer, Informer, li2019enhancing}, yet it may overlook informative dependencies when only a subset of interactions is retained.
+To alleviate this issue, sparse or structured attention has been explored to reduce the computational burden (e.g., to $\mathcal{O}(L\log L)$)~\cite{kitaev2020reformer, Informer, li2019enhancing}.
+Yet, it may overlook informative dependencies when only a subset of interactions is retained.
 More recently, iTransformer~\cite{liuitransformer} reformulates MTS tokens by treating each variate as a token and applying attention over variates, shifting the quadratic term from $L$ to the number of variates $N$.
 While efficient when $N \ll L$, this design may sacrifice fine-grained local temporal interactions that are crucial for locality-sensitive tasks.